 There are lots of great things to do at Chatham University and in the Pittsburgh area.
 In conjunction, Chatham has created the "140 Things To Do Before You Graduate" list.
 This list will help you get involved and learn more about the campus and community.
 It should be your goal to complete every item on this list before you graduate!
 Use this list as a guide to check off your progress!
 Don’t forget to come by the Office of Student Activities every time you complete five things in one category to receive a button for the category.

 You gain much by participating in these activities; do make sure to document it by creating your personalized Co-Curricular Transcript.
 It’s simple, just log onto myChatham > myMenu and click on the left hand side menu option of Co-Curricular Transcript.
 Answer the few prompts that come up and you’re ready to go.
 To request a University official copy of your Co-Curricular Transcript please visit the Registrar.

-For questions on any of these programs connect with the Office of Student Affairs at 412-365-1286 or at email@example.com.
-For information on all events for Spring 2013 view the Student Activities Calendar.
+For questions on any of these programs connect with the Office of Student Affairs at 412-365-1286 or at firstname.lastname@example.org.
+For information on all events for Fall 2013 view the Student Activities Calendar.

 Student Organizations are a great way to get involved on campus.
 Please read about the organizations listed on the website.
 You may find one or many that you would be interested in joining.
 Students who would like to connect with an organization or create a new Student Organization can connect with the Office of Student Activities at email@example.com or 412-365-1281.

 Student Deployment Policy